Gethsemane Evangelical Lutheran Church Core Beliefs

 Humanity

 We believe that humanity was made in God's image and that God called us "very good."
-(Genesis 1:31) Humans, however, are separated from God by sin and must be reconciled with God through honest confession and God's gift of grace and forgiveness.
+(Genesis 1:31) Humans, however, are separated from God by sin and must be reconciled with God and receive God's free gift of grace and forgiveness.
+We receive God's grace not because of our own actions, but because of the action of Christ on the cross that has reconciled us with God and opened the way for us to everlasting life.

 Salvation

-God forgives daily and richly all sins of all believers, and on the last day will raise us up and all the dead, and will give to all believers in Christ everlasting life.
+God forgives daily and richly all sins of all believers, and on the last day will raise us up, and will give to all believers in Christ everlasting life.
+This is not an action of our own doing, but a gift from God through the action of Christ and the indwelling of the Holy Spirit.